 Our salt marsh ecology tour is an educational trip through the salt marsh at low tide in the downtown Beaufort area.
 We'll throw a cast net to show you a sample of the marine organisms that live in our waters, and make a stop at a sandbar for a swim if the weather is warm.

 Our dolphin ecology tour explores the salt marsh at high tide for an introduction to the ecosystem that supports these beautiful marine mammals.
-From there we move into the larger waters of the Fripp Inlet to look for resident Bottle nose dolphin, and discover their unique biology and ecology.
-This trip is best in late spring, summer and fall.
+From there we move into the larger waters of the Fripp Inlet to look for resident Bottle-nose dolphin, and discover their unique biology and ecology.

 On our Beaufort History tour we explore this beautiful town's 300 year history from an optimal vantage point, the water.
-After crossing the Beaufort River at the site of the old ferry, we explore the historic district, kayaking past some of the most beautiful homes in the area.
-This trip is best in fall, winter and spring.
+After crossing the Beaufort River we will , we explore the historic district, kayaking past some of the most beautiful homes in the area.

-A "half day" tour has a 3-hour time commitment with approximately 2 hours on the water.
+A "half day" tour requires a 3-hour time commitment with approximately 2 hours on the water.